Foaly/Foaly.github.io/_posts/2018-12-06-wifi-hearing.md

 The frequency range and resolution is quiet limited and everything sounds very high pitched, bleepy and mechanical.
 The audiologists and doctors call it auditory impression for a reason.
 But with training you are able to get speech comprehension and some sense of directional localization of sounds.
-That is because the real accomplishment is not the CI, but done by the brain.
+That is because the real accomplishment is not the CI, but comes from the brain.
 The brain is so adaptive that it simply accepts the weird noises as a new input and slowly learns to extract speech and other sounds from the beeps and the spherical noise.

 I also realized I am a true cyborg in every sense of the word now, since I got technology implanted directly onto my nervous system.